DallanQ/lotr_duel_for_middle_earth/Manual.md

 *Example:*

-> image of a red card with a white square at the upper right with a chaining symbol labled 2.
+> image of a red card with a white square at the upper right with a chaining symbol labeled 2.
 With a white rectangle at the middle of the card labeled 1

 *In chapter 1, you play this card for free (1).
 *In addition to its effect (see page 5), it has a chaining symbol (2)*.